IamBusy/webpack-angular/README.md

 # webpack-angular
-This is a example on how to orginize your code when integrating `AngularJS 1.X` with `Webpack 1.x`
+This is an example on how to organize your code when integrating `AngularJS 1.X` with `Webpack 1.x`